John Stoltenberg: Personal life

-Born and raised in Minnesota, in his early life John was married to a woman and lived within prescribed sexist marital roles.
+Born and raised in Minnesota, in his early life John was married to a woman and lived within traditional marital roles.
 After that, John has lived as an out gay man who also uses the term queer.
 He chose to spend his life with the radical feminist and lesbian, Andrea Dworkin.
 They were introduced by a mutual friend, a theater director, in 1974, at a meeting of the then-fledgling Gay Academic Union.
 Later in 1974, after walking out of a poetry reading—a benefit for the War Resisters League in Greenwich Village—due to the misogynist content, they began their decades-long intellectual and personal relationship.

 Their agreement was that while they would always live together, they could have relationships outside of their partnership and John did have relationships with men.
 John and Andrea planned never to marry unless one of two things occurred.
-As Andrea stated to The New York Times in 1985, "unless one of us is terminally ill or jailed for political activity", as she had been, traumatically, at the Women's House of Detention in New York at the age of eighteen.
+As Andrea stated to The New York Times in 1985, "unless one of us is terminally ill or jailed for political activity", as she had been at the Women's House of Detention in New York at the age of eighteen.
 While they intended for the 1985 article to make clear they were not heterosexual, the "editor refused to allow the writer to identify us as gay and lesbian, as we had asked."
 They married in 1998, due to her ill health.

-Their life of 31 years together ended in 2005 with Dworkin's unexpected death from an enlarged heart.
+Their life of 31 years together ended in 2005 with Dworkin's death from an enlarged heart.
 Since then, John has lived with his husband, Joe Hamilton, in Washington, D.C.

 See also Andrea Dworkin § Relationship with John Stoltenberg.

 Activism

 In addition to joining Dworkin in marches to protest against pornography, Stoltenberg founded Men Against Pornography in New York City, the male branch of Women Against Pornography.
 In the mid-'80s, he created and facilitated "The Pose Workshop", which entailed clothed men adopting the poses that women strike in pornographic shots with direction from other attendees, a version of which was broadcast on BBC television.
 He used that as an empathy-builder with young men on college campuses and at anti-sexist men's conferences across the US.

 He was a founder of the group Men Can Stop Rape and developed the group's “My Strength” poster campaign which aims to educate young men on sexual relationships, consent, and rape.

 He is also the creative director of the group's "My Duty" sexual-assault-prevention media campaign, which is licensed to the United States Department of Defense's Sexual Assault Prevention and Response Office.

+Stoltenberg has voiced his support for transgender rights, and argued in 2020 that Dworkin was a transgender ally.